Method 1 – Unmerge First to Sort Merged Cells in Excel

 2.2 Multiple Columns

-In this example, we’ll sort a dataset with multiple columns.
+We’ll sort a dataset with multiple columns.
 In the following dataset, the Region column has three merged cells.

-Copy and then paste the following code in the Visual Basic Editor to sort the dataset based on the Region column in alphabetical order.
+Copy and paste the following code in the Visual Basic Editor to sort the dataset based on the Region column in alphabetical order.

 Sub Sort_Merged_Cells()